-Pursuant to the Law on Intellectual Property, the intellectual property (IP) rights are defined as both material and moral rights (personal rights of the author).
+Pursuant to the Law on Intellectual Property, intellectual property (IP) rights are defined as both material and moral rights (personal rights of the author).

-The moral segment of intellectual property rights is not transferable and thus is retained by the author.
+The moral segment of IP rights is not transferable and thus is retained by the author.
 Therefore, it may be deemed that IP rights over the design and the works pertain to the architect.
-Consequently, pursuant to the law, such fact triggers the obligation of the employer to, in the case it wishes to change the main design/ construction, address the same architect to undertake respective changes.
+Consequently, pursuant to the law, such fact triggers the obligation of the employer, in the case it wishes to change the main design/construction, to address the same architect to undertake respective changes.

-However, the material segment of intellectual property rights is transferable, and conditions of such a transfer/assignment should be addressed in the contract with the employer.
+However, the material segment of IP rights is transferable, and conditions of such a transfer/assignment should be addressed in the contract with the employer.